The flawless agent Gerhard Schröder

-In Bavaria they say: “Like the Lord, so’s Gscherr.”
+In Bavaria, the saying goes: “Like the Lord, like the Gscherr.”
 Schröder takes part in the propaganda war of a wolfish regime against the country from which he once promised to avert damage as chancellor.
 This is unprecedented.
-If German Social Democracy ever had a reason to expel a member, Gerd Schröder delivered it to the party free of charge.
+If German Social Democracy ever had a reason to expel a member, Gerd Schroeder delivered it to the party free of charge.
 However, the SPD should not allow itself too much time with this.
 Otherwise the long shadow of her ex-Chancellor will fall on her.

 #flawless #agent #Gerhard #Schröder